jfyne/live/README.md

 live has a PubSub element.
 This allows nodes to publish onto topics and receive those messages as if they were all running as the same instance.
 See the [cluster example](https://github.com/jfyne/live-examples/tree/main/cluster) for usage.

+## Uploads

+Live supports interactive file uploads with progress indication.
+See the [uploads example](https://github.com/jfyne/live-examples/tree/main/uploads) for usage.

+### Features

+Accept specification - Define accepted file types, max number of entries, max file size, etc. When the client selects file(s), the file metadata can be validated with a helper function.

+Reactive entries - Uploads are populated in the `.Uploads` template context.
+Entries automatically respond to progress and errors.

+### Entry validataion

+File selection triggers the usual form change event and there is a helper function to validate the uploads.
+Use `live.ValidateUploads` to validate the incoming files.
+Any validation errors will be available in the `.Uploads` context in the template.

+### Consume the uploads

+When a form is submitted files will first be uploaded to a staging area, then the submit event is triggered.
+Within the event handler use the `live.ConsumeUploads` helper function to then move the uploaded files to where you need them.